uptonking/note4yaoo/lib-collab-crdt-examples.md

 - https://github.com/jaredly/local-first/tree/master/packages/text-crdt
   - This algorithm is largely based on RGA, with support for rich-text formatting added, along with a number of optimizations.
   - integrate with Quill.
+  - Your approach seems to resemble RGASplit which I believe is bases for

 ## crdt-more